brjupo/40_MagentoTipsAndTricks/200_UsefulCode/hashingCarts.md

      * We need to consider the following variables to successfully HASH UNIQUE responses
      * Change of products
      * Change of quantities
-     * Change of shipping method [CEDIS - Transporter]
+     * Change of shipping method
-     * Change of Transporters shipping option [Ocurre or Domicilio]
+     * Change of Transporters shipping option
-     * Change of Transporters - Ocurre - Punto Recepción
+     * Change of Transporters reception point
      *
      * Also, we need to consider a timeout for these hashes.
      * TIMEOUT =  1 Second